RedReplicaOfficial/rr-simple-bruterar/README.md

 I may add other Quality of Life (QoL) changes in the future if I come up with them or I get suggested about them.
 ALL, EVERY suggestion OR idea is welcome!

-As far as I know I fixed every possible bug I could find and recreate, but if you do find something, please don't hesitate to tell me.
+As far as I know I fixed every possible bug I could find and recreate, but if you do find something, please don't hesitate to tell me!

 Key Features: